An elegant, autumnal treat.

 Chilling also develops less gluten.
 Gluten is a protein that creates elasticity in flour-based baked goods.
 Creating elasticity can be a good thing: You need good gluten development in bread to form a good, chewy texture.
 But scones and biscuits should be flaky and tender.
 You want them to break apart, not pull apart.

 These scones are worth the time — though it will be hard to find the patience to wait for them to come out of the oven.

-Did you make these Apple, Sage, and Gruyère Scones?
-Tell us about it!
+Did you make these savory Apple and Gruyère Scones?
+How was it?

 - 2 3/4 cups (380 g) all-purpose flour